zenbase-ai/aiai-cli/docs/docs/concepts/rule-extraction.md

 ## Viewing Extracted Rules

-AIAI CLI generates a markdown report containing all extracted rules, their confidence scores, and their locations in your code.
+AIAI CLI generates a markdown report containing all extracted rules, and their locations in your code.
 This report is saved to your current directory with a filename like `optimizations_report_20250423_2132.md`.

 ## Agent Optimization Process

 AIAI CLI follows a systematic process to optimize AI agents:

 1. **Code Analysis**: The system analyzes your agent's source code to understand its structure, dependencies, and components, building a dependency graph.
 2. **Synthetic Data Generation**: AIAI CLI generates diverse synthetic test cases that will be used to exercise your agent's functionality and collect execution data.
 3. **Evaluation Criteria Generation**: The system creates evaluation criteria based on the code analysis, which will be used to assess your agent's performance.
 4. **Execution Tracing**: Your agent is run against the synthetic data to collect detailed execution traces, capturing information about API calls, function execution, and performance metrics.

-5. **Rule Extraction**: Patterns identified in the execution traces are converted into explicit optimization rules with confidence scores.
+5. **Rule Extraction**: Patterns identified in the execution traces are converted into explicit optimization rules.
 6. **Rule Localization**: Rules are mapped to specific locations in your agent's source code where they should be applied.

-7. **Report Generation**: Finally, AIAI CLI produces a comprehensive optimization report with actionable recommendations, file paths, target code sections, and confidence scores.
+7. **Report Generation**: Finally, AIAI CLI produces a comprehensive optimization report with actionable recommendations, file paths, target code sections.